leoloso/gatowebsites/content/docs/guides/config/enabling-granular-public-or-private-mode.md

 ---
 title: Enabling granular public or private mode
 # isPRO: true
-metaDesc: When editing an Access Control List, we can select individually on fields and directives if they are public or private.
+description: When editing an Access Control List, we can select individually on fields and directives if they are public or private.
 socialImage: /assets/GatoGraphQL-logo-suki.png
 order: 3250
 ---